 Notice that the prophet Ezekiel also said, “Son of man, the house of Israel is to Me become dross: all they are brass, and tin, and iron, and lead, in the midst of the furnace; they are even the dross of silver.
 Therefore thus says the Lord God; Because you are all become dross, behold, therefore I will gather you into the midst of Jerusalem.
 As they gather silver, and brass, and iron, and lead, and tin, into the midst of the furnace, to blow the fire upon it, to melt it; so will I gather you in My anger and in My fury, and I will leave you there, and melt you.
 Yes, I will gather you, and blow upon you in the fire of My wrath…” (Ezek.
 22:18-21).

-Much of ancient Israel was as stiff-necked, stubborn and rebellious as their modern descendants (the democratic, Anglo-Saxon peoples of the Western World today).
-God has long planned to punish them in His wrath.
+Most in ancient Israel were as stiff-necked, stubborn and rebellious as their modern descendants (the democratic, largely Anglo-Saxon, peoples of the Western World today).
+God has long planned to punish these nations in His wrath.
 Ezekiel was speaking of a time when God was going to “burn away” all those who were “dross.”

 What then was the “wrath to come” to which John was referring?
 It was the same time period referenced by Ezekiel.
 In Matthew 3:10, John sets the stage for his reference to baptism with fire: “And now also the axe is laid to the root of the trees: therefore every tree which brings not forth good fruit is hewn down, and cast into the fire.”
 Plainly, this is not a fire anyone wants to have contact with!
 It is designed for people who did not bring forth good fruits.
 Remember, John had called the Sadducees and Pharisees “vipers” and warned them to “bring forth fruit meet (suitable or acceptable) for repentance.”